ociaw/smolwik/README.md

 Markdown/CommonMark is the only supported format, with several extensions enabled, including strikethrough and tables.

-### Non-Features
+### Current Limitations
-There is no versioning.
+- No versioning.
 Once an article is changed, there is no backup copy kept.
 It is recommended to take automated snapshots and backups of the `articles/` directory at regular intervals.

+- No uploads.
+Media such as pictures, videos, or audio cannot be easily uploaded and then embedded.
+A workaround is possible by transferring files to the `assets/` folder, then linking to that.

 ## Running
 Download and extract the latest release from [GitHub](https://github.com/ociaw/smolwik/releases).